Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

 ## States

 * OK if all nodes report a running status of "online" and an OAM agent status of "healthy".
+* WARN if any node reports a running status this check does not know.
-* WARN if any node's running status is not "online".
+* CRIT if any node's running status is "offline".
 * WARN if any node's OAM agent status is not "healthy".
+* UNKNOWN if the appliance lists no cluster nodes at all, which points at the query rather than at the hardware.
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.